mccabe082/datasciencecoursera/Reproducable Research/Course Project 2/scripts/exploratory_analysis/readme.md

 # post-analysis observations:

 1. Fatalities
+   1. No data for direct vs indirect
+   2. Strong positive correlation between injuries and deaths
-   1. **Major fatal event types appear to be EXCESSIVE HEAT and TORNADO**.
+   3. **Major fatal event types appear to be EXCESSIVE HEAT and TORNADO**.
 While these contribute the highest total fatalities, they are often not the most fatal per event — many such incidents result in no deaths, and a few outliers skew the totals.
 Other, less common event types show lower variance and are more deadly on average.
       1. For example, Excessive Heat is recorded when heat index values exceed local thresholds.
 These thresholds might vary - introducing inconsistencies across regions and time.
-   2. The deadliest single recorded event appears to be the 1995 Chicago heatwave.
+   4. The deadliest single recorded event appears to be the 1995 Chicago heatwave.
-   3. the situation is rich, complex - we can only gleam insights from data -**Accurately gauging the “deadliness” of a specific event type is problematic due to several reasons:**
+   5. the situation is rich, complex - we can only gleam insights from data -**Accurately gauging the “deadliness” of a specific event type is problematic due to several reasons:**
       1. **Classification ambiguity** some phenomena exist on a continuum e.g., gustnado vs. tornado vs. waterspout and are not always consistently categorised.
 It’s possible that the severity or casualty count influences classification.
       2. Reporting bias:
          1. the deaths in some events go under-reported e.g. the 1995 chicago heatwave